One wounded in stabbing at Alderwood Mall in Lynnwood

 A person stabbed at Alderwood Mall Sunday is at the hospital; a suspect is in custody.

-A person was stabbed in the food court of the Alderwood Mall Sunday afternoon, and police said they had a suspect in custody.
+A person was stabbed at Alderwood Mall Sunday afternoon, and police said they had a 37-year-old man in custody.

-The stabbing happened shortly before 2 p.m., according to Lynnwood police.
+The incident happened at 1:51 p.m. when the suspect got into an argument with and stabbed a food court employee, according to Sergeant Sean Doty of the Lynnwood Police Department.

 The victim was taken to Harborview Medical Center in Seattle.
 The victim’s condition was not immediately known.

 The mall was locked down for a time.